MicrosoftDocs/ATADocs/ATPDocs/sensor-settings.md

     [![Sensor page.](media/sensor-page.png)](media/sensor-page.png#lightbox)

-    >[!NOTE]
-    >In the Defender for Identity portal, the sensor settings and health information were in separate locations.
-Note that in Microsoft 365 Defender they're now on the same page.

 1. If you select **Filters**, you can choose which filters will be available.
 Then with each filter, you can choose which sensors to display.

     [![Sensor filters.](media/sensor-filters.png)](media/sensor-filters.png#lightbox)